 A submariner's small berth is their sole truly personal area on huge Ohio-class subm

-s the number of bunks, the most junior sailors will be forced while one works and the other sleeps, and vice versa, with no genuine personal space.
+s the number of bunks, the most junior sailors will be forced to share bunks while one works and the other sleeps, and vice versa, with no genuine personal space.

-They go over everything to make sure the sailor to know about.
+They go over everything to make sure no information is being provided that they don't want the sailor to know about.

-For example, they may decide not to notify the crew morale.
+For example, they may decide not to notify the crew of a family death in order to maintain crew morale.

-Because it's sometimes impossible to get sailors off in best to save the conclusion of the patrol.
+Because it's sometimes impossible to get sailors off in the first place, many people feel it's best to save the news till the conclusion of the patrol.